architect/arcdown/readme.md

 ### highlight.js config

 A custom `highlight()` method derived from [highlight.js](https://highlightjs.org/) is provided to the `markdown-it`  renderer.
-The provided `hljs` instance has 0 registered languages out of the box.
-Additional syntaxes can be added in 2 ways:
+The provided `hljs` instance has 8 registered languages out of the box.
+A language can be disabled and additional syntaxes can be added in 2 ways:

 ```js
 const options = {